-Meaghan is the Director of Marketing & Communications for Dreams2Live4.
+Meaghan is the former Director of Marketing & Communications for Dreams2Live4, and is now a proud member of the our Board.
 Meaghan was a good friend of Annie Robinson (founder of Dreams2live4) from her university days and has a huge commitment to working with Dreams2live4.
 She started as a volunteer on the Executive Committee in 2009.
 Meaghan has a Masters in Communications and is passionate about the power Dreams has to transform not only the lives of patients and their families but of everyone who responds to the magic of Dreams – the medical teams, donors, volunteers and the companies who give so generously to help make Dreams happen.

 By Olivia Matis